Blog

 • The capacitor discharge (CD) stud gun welder is a more powerful yet still portable welding machine used for both thin- and thick-gauge materials.
 This type of stud gun welder is popular because it can create a strong weld without manually adjusting parameters like current or voltage.

-• Finally, the resistance welding stud gun welder is the most powerful of all stud gun welders.
+• Finally, the arc stud gun welder is the most powerful of all stud gun welders.
 It creates an exceptionally strong weld that can hold heavy loads for long periods.
 While this type of stud gun welder is more expensive than the other two types, it is ideal for those who plan to do heavier-duty welding projects.

 No matter which type of stud gun welder you choose, it’s important to remember that each has its own advantages and disadvantages.
 Therefore, choosing the style that best suits your needs and budget is essential.